Freeport-McMoRan Inc. (FCX): A Technical Analysis

 Conclusion

 To put it simply, Freeport-McMoRan Inc. (FCX) has had a mixed performance in recent times.
 Analysts have a mixed opinion on the stock, with some rating it as a “buy” and others as a “hold”.
-It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.
+It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.